How I Work

 Between the first and second copyediting passes, I may email you a list of questions to clarify your preferences for the handling of specific issues.
 After the second pass, you'll receive the edited file, a style sheet, and instructions.

-The style sheet documents which resources were used to guide stylistic decisions, any intentional departures from those guidelines, and lists of specific names, terms, and abbreviations to show how they are styled.
+The style sheet documents which resources were used to guide stylistic decisions and any intentional departures from those guidelines, and lists of specific names, terms, and abbreviations to show how they are styled.

 Your instructions for what to do with the edited file will depend on the process that's most appropriate for your project.
 You may accept or reject each change to finalize the edited file yourself, or review the changes and comments then communicate your feedback to me so I can finalize the changes for you.